 We don't know what film Sugimoto saw at the Orpheum in 1993 but this was the result.
 A number of his photos of theatre auditoria appear on a Sugimoto Portfolio: Movie Theatres page from C4 Contemporary Art.
 Several images from the theatres series appear on a page of the Hiroshi Sugimoto website.
 Thanks to Eitan Alexander for spotting this one.

 A look down from the top.
 Note the new treatment in the balcony sidewall arches.
 Photo: Berger Conser Architectural Photography - c.2000.
 Thanks, Robert and Anne!
-The photo makes an appearance as part of a 2015 Curbed photo portfolio assembled by Patrick Sisson: "Touring Historic Theaters Across the U.S." There it's credited to the National Trust.
+The photo made an appearance as part of a now-vanished 2015 Curbed photo portfolio assembled by Patrick Sisson: "Touring Historic Theaters Across the U.S." There it was credited to the National Trust.
 Ha!

 The Orpheum closed as a film house in 2000.
 The operator was Metropolitan Theatres, who had been running it since September 1933.
 RKO had closed the theatre at the end of 1932.